Detecting Traces of Light-Quark Yukawa Couplings to the Higgs Boson in Fragmentation Products

-for $q = u, d, s, c$.
-This would leave much room for nonstandard, beyond-the-SM (BSM) Yukawa interactions~\cite{Erdelyi:2024sls}, and calls for innovative approaches to bring down the projected limits at the HL-LHC and future colliders~\cite{Gao:2016jcm, Duarte-Campderros:2018ouv, Li:2019xwd, Bi:2020frc, Knobbe:2023njd, Kamenik:2023hvi, Liang:2023wpt}.
-Experimental searches for first and second-generation Yukawa interactions face three key challenges: \textbf{(1)}~At its most basic, they contend with the smallness of the light-quark Yukawa couplings, making for tiny signal rates. \textbf{(2)}~In all known cases, one faces irreducible backgrounds from other SM processes and the Yukawa couplings of heavier quarks, which require complicated perturbative calculations. \textbf{(3)}~While light quarks interact perturbatively with the Higgs boson at high energies, they originate from, and fragment into, strongly bound hadronic states, requiring rigorous factorization statements to separate the Yukawa signal from the nonperturbative physics of confinement.
+for $q = u, d, s, c$ from the Higgs boson total width.
+This would leave much room for nonstandard, beyond-the-SM (BSM) Yukawa interactions~\cite{Erdelyi:2024sls}, and calls for innovative and complementary approaches to strengthen the projected limits at the HL-LHC and future colliders~\cite{Gao:2016jcm, Duarte-Campderros:2018ouv, Li:2019xwd, Bi:2020frc, Knobbe:2023njd, Kamenik:2023hvi, Liang:2023wpt}.
+Experimental searches for light-quark Yukawa interactions face three key challenges: \textbf{(1)}~At its most basic, they contend with the smallness of the coupling, making for tiny signal rates. \textbf{(2)}~In all known cases, one faces irreducible backgrounds from other SM processes and the Yukawa couplings of heavier quarks, which require complicated perturbative calculations. \textbf{(3)}~While light quarks interact perturbatively with the Higgs boson at high energies, they originate from, and fragment into, strongly bound hadronic states, requiring rigorous factorization statements to separate the Yukawa signal from the nonperturbative physics of confinement.

 In this letter we propose the measurement of \textbf{Yukawa Fragmentation Asymmetries (YFAs)}, a novel class of observables that resolve all three challenges in one stroke.
 They are interference observables that are \textbf{(1)}~\emph{linearly} proportional to the Yukawa couplings of interest, in particular those of the abundant valence $u$ and $d$ quarks in protons and pions, which improves sensitivity.
 They \textbf{(2)} feature powerful, symmetry-protected mechanisms that stabilize them against radiative corrections and the contributions of heavier sea quarks.
 Most notably, they turn challenge~\textbf{(3)} into a virtue and --- within the factorization paradigm --- make use of the nontrivial properties of the QCD confinement transition itself to overcome \textbf{(1)} and \textbf{(2)}.